-ABAC Center of Excellence Limited recognises that some countries do not have the same standard of data protection afforded in most EU States, for this reason ABAC Center of Excellence Limited has a strict supplier management policy which includes the screening of all new suppliers, annual security questionnaires and reviews, and the use of formal processing agreements.
+ABAC Group recognises that some countries do not have the same standard of data protection afforded in most EU States, for this reason ABAC Group has a strict supplier management policy which includes the screening of all new suppliers, annual security questionnaires and reviews, and the use of formal processing agreements.
 Our processing agreements also include terms dictating that the suppliers:

-- must immediately notify ABAC Center of Excellence Limited of any suspected or actual data breach of your personal data;
+- Must immediately notify ABAC Group of any suspected or actual data breach of your personal data;

-We may also transfer your data to the USA.
-The USA has weaker data protection laws than that of the EEA and therefore we will ensure that only organisations who are a part of the EU-US Privacy Shield initiative will handle your personal data.
+We will ensure that only organisations who are a part of the EU-US Privacy Shield initiative will handle your personal data.
 More details on this certification can be found at www.privacyshield.gov/welcome.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.